gottacatchenall/ms_data_schema_macroecology/manuscript.md

 fields have succeeded in standardizing data by defining a common file format.
 There are too many examples to count: the `FASTA` format for representing genomic sequences (maintained by NCBI), the `FITS` format in astronomy (maintained by NASA GSFC).

-In GIS, there are themselves too many standards too count leading to the problem most effectively summarized in the xkcd cartoon
-@fig:xkcd.
-Open standards for file formats have grown outside the sciences as well---the modern internet would be impossible without HTTP and IP standards.
+Open standards have enabled outside the sciences as well---the modern internet would be impossible without HTTP and IP standards.
 We learn that standardization of data enables automation because there is no ambiguity in what is being sent and received between clients.
+In GIS, there are themselves too many standards too count leading to the "15 standards" problem most effectively summarized in the xkcd cartoon @fig:xkcd.

 ![todo](./figures/xkcdstandards.png){#fig:xkcd}

 The primary take-aways are that good standards are unambiguous, open and free to implement, and able to change over time without breaking backward compatibility.
-To avoid the problem in @fig:xkcd, these standards must be _extendable_, such that building onto an existing standard is always easier than building a new one.

-Standards tend to proliferate when they have after gaining support from institutions (FITS and Astronomy), or when publication requires data available in these formats (e.g. FASTA sequences made available on NCBI for most genomic studies).
+To avoid the "15 standards" in @fig:xkcd, when developing a standard it must be _extendable_,  such that building onto an existing standard is always easier than building a new one.
+Standards tend to become widely adopted when after gaining support from institutions (FITS and Astronomy), or when publication requires data available in these formats (e.g. FASTA sequences made available on NCBI for most genomic studies).

 # Using `Julia` to define living data standards